Well, how do you start a post like this?!

 Of course, my father couldn’t understand.
 ‘We’re Aries’, he said.
 ‘We’re tough.
 Pain makes us stronger!’.

 ‘There are a lot of strong people out there who go through the same thing if not worse.
 There are times when you can’t help yourself and you’ll need to get outside help.
 Medication and therapy will work.
 However, you need to have your family and friends by your side.
 No matter what you do or say, there has to be someone next to you.
 Someone to protect you and be ready to go through this with you.
 Support is more important than medication and therapy.
-We, as professionals, will try to do everything to help but your loved ones will be the ones to help you’, said Dr Markov.
+We, as professionals, will try to do everything to help but your loved ones will be the ones to help you’, said the doctor

 The doctor reduced the Zoloft to 25mg as he didn’t feel it was working and prescribed me some mild medications to help me sleep and calm down while he gets the results from the genetic test.
 After that, we’ll see what medication will be the best for me.